Skip to content

 Jason Stolz CLTC, CRPC

-Final expense whole life insurance is a permanent life insurance solution designed to help cover funeral costs, burial or cremation expenses, and other end-of-life bills.
-These policies are built for simplicity and certainty—fixed premiums, lifelong coverage, and guaranteed benefits that ensure your family is not left with unexpected financial stress.
+Final expense whole life insurance is permanent life insurance designed to help cover funeral costs, burial or cremation expenses, and other end-of-life bills.
+These policies are built for simplicity and certainty—fixed premiums, lifelong coverage, and guaranteed benefits that help ensure your family is not left with unexpected financial stress at the worst possible time.

 At Diversified Insurance Brokers, we help seniors and families secure affordable final expense whole life insurance that delivers peace of mind.
-This type of coverage is not about replacing income—it’s about dignity, preparation, and protecting loved ones during a difficult time.
+This type of coverage is not about replacing income—it’s about dignity, preparation, and protecting loved ones from having to make rushed financial decisions while grieving.

 Compare Final Expense Whole Life Insurance